B-Ricey763/resume/resume.typ

   role: "Prototype Instructor",
   date: "May 2024 - Present",
   location: "Atlanta, GA",
-  [Instruct users on woodworking, metalworking, 3D printing, and more to realize their project ideas ], [Maintain and service the tools in the shop, cleaning and fixing where needed in order to optimize operations], [Fabricate woodworking and woodturning projects as a Woodworking Apprentice to gain specialized skills], )
+  [Instruct makerspace users on woodworking, metalworking, 3D printing, and more to realize their project ideas], [Maintain and service the tools in the shop, cleaning and fixing where needed in order to optimize operations], [Fabricate woodworking and woodturning projects such as cutting boards and bowls to ], )